-It can be hard to know if you should file a lien or caveat against property, whether you should sue in Provincial Court or in the Court of Queen's Bench, whether your action is properly filed in the civil, family, or surrogate Court section or any other number of things that are just the preliminary to getting your law suit started.
+It can be hard to know if you should file a lien or caveat against property, whether you should sue in Provincial Court or in the Court of King's Bench, whether your action is properly filed in the civil, family, or surrogate Court section or any other number of things that are just the preliminary to getting your law suit started.
 If you need to start a law suit, we can help.

 You filed your claim, served it on the other party and received a defense.
 Now what?
 Do you need to make applications for third-party records, should you Question the other party?
 What do you need to disclose to the other person or their lawyer?
 If you have started an action and are feeling lost, we can help.